 There’s a slight peak in video engagement at 10 pm, followed by a sharp decline.

 Long-form video (20+ minutes) accounted for more than 50% of total video consumption across all screen types, according to a 1st-quarter study by Ooyala Media.

-Instagram rolled out a new feature called IGTV on June 20th, 2018.
-The app lets you create your own IGTV channel that can be watched, followed, and commented on within Instagram.
+Instagram launched IGTV (Instagram TV) in June last year.
+Now, brands can create their own IGTV channel that can be watched, followed, and commented on within Instagram.

 What Are the Best Times to Post Instagram Stories?

 400 million people are using Instagram Stories daily, and one-third of the most-viewed stories are from businesses.

 So, when is the best time to post your stories?

 1. Stories only last 24 hours, so don’t restrict your posts to the “best times.”

 2. You can post at any time of the day or night, including late-night and into the wee hours of the morning.

 Your followers will see your stories in their feed the next morning.